NhoaKing-Tech/jarvis-streamdeck/jarvis/docs/content/application.md

 # application

 -- GENERAL INFORMATION --
-AUTHOR: NhoaKing (pseudonym for privacy)
+AUTHOR: NhoaKing
 PROJECT: jarvis (personal assistant using ElGato StreamDeck XL)
 NAME: application.py
 -- DESCRIPTION --
-Python script to run my stream deck XL with custom icons and actions.
+Core application logic for the jarvis StreamDeck system.

 -- NOTE --
-IMPORTANT TO EXECUTE THIS SCRIPT FROM LINUX TERMINAL, AND NOT FROM THE VSCODE TERMINAL, AS THE SYSTEM CALLS (ydotool, wmctrl, etc.) ARE NOT WORKING PROPERLY WHEN EXECUTED FROM VSCODE TERMINAL.
+IMPORTANT TO EXECUTE FROM LINUX TERMINAL, NOT FROM VSCODE TERMINAL, AS THE SYSTEM CALLS (ydotool, wmctrl, etc.) DON'T WORK PROPERLY IN VSCODE.
-IF WHEN TESTED FROM LINUX TERMINAL THE SCRIPT WORKS AS EXPECTED, THEN IT WILL WORK THE SAME WHEN EXECUTED FROM THE SYSTEM SERVICE.
+IF IT WORKS FROM A LINUX TERMINAL, IT WILL WORK THE SAME WHEN EXECUTED FROM THE SYSTEM SERVICE.

+ENTRY POINT:
+This module is executed via jarvis/__main__.py when running:
+    python -m jarvis

+The application is started by:
+    - Command line: python -m jarvis (from project root)
+    - Systemd service: main.sh calls python -m jarvis
+    - Alias: jarvis-test uses python -m jarvis

 ARCHITECTURE OVERVIEW:
-This is the main entry point for the jarvis StreamDeck application.
+This is the core application logic for the jarvis StreamDeck system.
 It:
 1. Loads configuration from config.env
 2. Uses config.initialization.init_jarvis() for centralized module initialization
 3. Discovers and connects to StreamDeck hardware